 Windows 7 is indeed a great operating system.
-Even after Windows 10 release, it has been giving it a tough competition in terms of the market share it acquired.
+Even after Windows 10 release, it has been giving it tough competition in terms of the market share it acquired.
 But everything good has an end.
 And with a better choice of Windows 10 available from the same company, Windows 7 is definitely supposed to go.

-Microsoft had been clear about ending support for Windows 7 from almost over a year, and that time has come.
+Microsoft had been clear about ending support for Windows 7 for almost over a year, and that time has come.
 Windows 7 End of Support is on January 14, 2020.
 While everything is fine for now, but the next day of End of support, customers will start receiving a full-screen Your Windows 7 PC is out of support notification.
 After that, enterprises need to buy support for security updates from Microsoft.
 The best solution here is for them to update to Windows 10.
 But to do this, Microsoft is actively promoting users about Windows 7 End of Support by displaying an End of Life notification, just like the Get Windows 10 pop up.

 Disable Windows 7 End of Support Notification